ubc-subbots/triton/README.md

     source <PATH_TO_TRITON>/triton/install/setup.bash   # local setup script
     export RCUTILS_COLORIZED_OUTPUT=1

 The last line is helpful in that it colorizes ROS2 logging so that info/warn/error messages are easier to differentiate.
+Once this is done, open a new terminal for the `.bashrc` to be executed and the required scripts be sourced.
+To perform a sanity check that everything is working, launch the pipeline as such

+    ros2 launch triton_pipeline triton_pipeline.launch.py

+If this command executes successfully, you are ready to develop!

 ## Tips
 Here are some tips to be aware of when developing on this repository and when developing in ROS2 in general